MJMenni/What-I-See/server/README.md

 ### POST /api/signup

-This endpoint creates a new account for a first-time user.
+Creates a new account for a first-time user.

-Should come in this shape:
+Comes in this format:

 ```json
 {